arista-netdevops-community/avd-quickstart-containerlab/README.md

 1. Exit the `avd-quickstart` container by typing `exit`
 2. Execute `make clab_destroy` to destroy the containerlab.
 3. Execute `make rm` to delete the generated AVD inventory.

-Expeiment with changing files in `CSVs` directory, generate new inventory and repeat steps above to see the difference.
-If something goes wrong and can not be fixed any more, destroy the lab with `make destroy` and create a new one.